Weston Priory: Music and artwork

-In the 1960s, the brothers of Weston Priory began writing their own music for use in their community prayer, a central feature of monastic life.
-They composed much of the music they use when they pray the monastic office and celebrate liturgy.
-Their music is well known throughout the world, as it has become popular Catholic liturgical worship music.
+In the 1960s, the brothers of Weston Priory began writing their own music for liturgical use.
+Their music has become well known throughout the world.

-The monks maintain gardens, livestock, and a book store that includes ceramics, woodwork, calligraphy, candles and other items produced by the brothers.
+The monks maintain gardens, livestock, and a book store with items produced by the brothers.
 Several pieces of the pottery produced at the monastery are held by museums, such as the Museum of Fine Arts in Boston.

 Notable members

-The most remembered and outstanding brother in the Weston Priory Community was, without doubt, Abbot Leo Rudloff.
-With the confidence of Pope John XXIII, Abbot Leo, at that time Abbot of Dormition Abbey in Jerusalem was named to the pre-Vatican Council Commission that included the quest for reconciliation between Christians and Jews.
-His work preceding the Council was focused on the Council Document Nostra Aetate which began a new era of cooperation between Christians and Jews.
-When he retired as Abbot In Jerusalem, the abbot journeyed to his foundation in Weston and was known as brother Leo.
+Abbot Leo Rudloff, at that time Abbot of Dormition Abbey, was named to the pre-Vatican Council Commission that included the quest for reconciliation between Christians and Jews.
+When he retired as abbot in Jerusalem, the abbot journeyed to his foundation in Weston and was known as Brother Leo.
 Other well-known community members have included ceramic artist Brother Thomas (Thomas Bezanson) and Gregory Norbet, the composer of much of the community's earlier music.
-Author Tomie DePaola was briefly a member in 1956.
+Author Tomie dePaola was briefly a member in 1956.